 F. Sheffield Hale is President and CEO of the Atlanta History Center.
 Prior to joining the Atlanta History Center in 2012 he served as Chief Counsel of the American Cancer Society, Inc. and was a Partner practicing corporate law in the firm of Kilpatrick Townsend & Stockton LLP.

-Mr. Hale serves as a Trustee of the National Trust for Historic Preservation, Robert W. Woodruff Library of Atlanta University Center, Fox Theatre, Inc., Buckhead Coalition, Midtown Alliance, Atlanta Convention and Visitors Bureau, and the University of Georgia Press.
+Mr. Hale serves as a Trustee of the National Trust for Historic Preservation, Robert W. Woodruff Library of Atlanta University Center, Fox Theatre, Inc., Buckhead Coalition, Midtown Alliance, and Atlanta Convention and Visitors Bureau.
 He is a Past Chair of the Georgia Trust for Historic Preservation, the Atlanta History Center, St. Jude’s Recovery Center, Inc., and the State of Georgia’s Judicial Nominating Commission.

 Mr. Hale received his B.A. in History from the University of Georgia summa cum laude in 1982, and received his J.D. in 1985 from the University of Virginia School of Law.
 He is a member of the American Law Institute.

 I consider historical interpretation for all aspects of the region’s past to develop the Atlanta History Center’s primary collections, historic houses, historic gardens, and public programs.
 I am particularly focused on innovative projects that connect Atlantans’ current concerns to history in meaningful, personal, and often surprising ways.

 I love the Atlanta History Center because we are story-keepers!
 Every day, I get to learn and share new stories about this fascinating city and its people.